Beydulla/TicTacToe/notes.md

     - will have 3x3 array
     - array will have empty characters for each element
     - class will print the array with the required format.

+- random position for next move
+- check if the position is available on the board, if not then regenerate new one
+- identify next player

 ### Tech dept
 - can players have different names?
+- can array size be different than 3x3 ?